Questions You May Consider Ahead of Completing the New Leaders Training Application

 SEED applicants are committed to engaging in meaningful and productive conversations centered on diversity, inclusion, and equity.
 SEED leaders include educators, administrators, community organizers, administrators, parents, social workers, and educational consultants, among others.

-One aspect of SEED work is developing our personal stories and aiming to them be specific and clear.
-A character limit not only helps start this process, it aims to be considerate of both the applicant’s time as well as that of the SEED staff.
+One aspect of SEED work is developing our personal stories and aiming to make them specific and clear.
+A character limit not only helps start this process, it aims to be considerate of both the applicant’s time as well as that of the SEED staff reviewing applications.

 Because part of the acceptance process to New Leaders Week includes the commitment of each new leader to facilitate a SEED seminar, it is important to have a clear idea of who your intended audience will be.
 As you progress through New Leaders Week, you will determine how best to introduce and implement SEED at your specific institution.
 Having an idea of your SEED membership will help you focus on which methods will best support your intention and environment.

-SEED facilitation is not only about the conversation, it is also about the space and resources that support that conversation.
-Many SEED sessions include either food or beverages.
-Some virtual SEED Seminars are supported by send-ahead materials such as notebooks or art supplies, and perhaps articles or books, all of which aim to support participants as they engage in their growth-orientated seminars over time.
+SEED facilitation is not only about the conversation; it is also about the space, tech support and resources that support that conversation.
+Many in person SEED sessions include either food or beverages.
+Some virtual SEED Seminars are supported by send-ahead materials such as notebooks or art supplies, and articles or books, all of which aim to support participants as they engage in their growth-orientated seminars over time.

 You must have an approving administrator to attend New Leaders Week.
 Facilitation of a SEED seminar is a significant undertaking and successful implementation needs administrative support.
 Administrator approval to attend New Leaders Week also indicates support of building a more diverse and equitable community, contributing organizational finances, coordinating calendars, and encouraging recruitment of participants to the SEED seminar.
 With clear administrative support, the SEED leader can focus on creating and sustaining the SEED seminar.